 We have had a couple of sponsors join us on our field visits to this project.
 Its an experience where not only do you get to see the direct impact of the donation, but you get to enter into the lives of these young Kenyan children, their struggles, their dreams, their goals.

 The passion and desire to learn is so evident with the children.
 They know that it is their only option to make it out of the cycle of poverty and to make a difference to their lives and their families.
 We are only helping to supply a tool to make that passion and ambition more possible and easier.

-There is a school in the slums, with the most basic necessities only.
-As we were taken around the slums meeting folks, we were invited into a few of the homes.
-Even though it was the middle of the day, the insides of the houses were pitch black, except for the small beams of light peeking through the holes in the tin sheet roofs.
+There has been schools established in the slums.
+As we were taken around the slums, we were invited into a few of the homes.
+Even though it was the middle of the day, inside of the homes were pitch black, except for the small beams of light peeking through the holes in the tin sheet roofs.
 The need for light here is great!

-As the clinic is set up there full time, Tazin's associates and social workers will be able to keep an eye on the lights and make sure that they are being used appropriately.
+As the organization is set up there full time, the associates and social workers of Spreeha, will be able to monitor and evaluate the lights and the long term impact.

 We are so thankful for our partnership with such an incredibly successful organization like Spreeha!

 Our time in the Rohingya Refugee camps was an experience we have never experienced before!
 It is an overwhelming place, with the most heart retching stories, situations and lack of hope for the future I have ever experienced.
 We was able to spend quite a few days in the camps, getting to know the military helping run the camps, the families, and the children in the two new schools within the camp.